Opus10/django-pgtrigger/docs/tutorial.rst

 When declaring a trigger, one can provide the following core attributes:

+* **name**

+    The identifying name of trigger.
+Is unique for every model and must be less than 53 characters.
+The trigger name is used for performing trigger management operations and must be provided.

 * **when**

     When the trigger should happen.
 Can be one of